-I have been a physics and mathematics tutor for three years now, mentoring about 80 students, up to university level.
+I have been a physics and mathematics tutor for more than three years now, mentoring about 80 students, up to university level.

-Usually, I stick to the following pattern: I start my lesson providing scientific and – possibly – historical background of the subject, making sure that the student has clear why we are tackling that particular issue, as I believe that this step helps the student processing information in a better way.
+Usually, I stick to the following pattern: I start my lesson providing scientific and – possibly – historical background of the subject, making sure that the student has clear why we are tackling that particular issue.

-After tackling the theoretical part of the subject at hand, we turn to the problem sheet.
-This tests and strengthens the theoretical comprehension of the student, and for this reason, and as such is a fundamental part of the lesson.
+After a theoretical explanation of the subject at hand, we turn to the problem sheet.
+This tests and strengthens the comprehension of the student, and is thus a fundamental part of the lesson.

-Throughout the lesson, I put effort in involving the student, by asking questions, by providing examples drawn from real life and by encouraging questions from his side!
+Throughout the lesson, I put effort in involving the student, by asking them questions, by providing examples drawn from real life and by encouraging questions from his side.

-2018: started my PhD in mathematics at Imperial College London and in collaboration with Mitochondrial Biology Unit, University of Cambridge, funded via Leverhulme trust
+2018-Present: started my PhD in mathematics at Imperial College London, in collaboration with Mitochondrial Biology Unit, University of Cambridge, funded via Leverhulme trust

 2016: I won two grants from the department of Chemistry at University of Salerno (Italy) to give physics tutorials to younger students, for a total of 60 hours